facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/README.md

 ## Writing a ThreatExchange Expansion Module
 Using the interfaces for SignalType, ContentType, and SignalExchangeAPI, create classes that extend as many of those as you think should be bundled together.

-Next, in a module (`__init__.py` is fine), you'll want to have a varible named `TX_MANIFEST` that is assigned a `ThreatExchangeExtensionManifest` object.
+Next, in a module (`__init__.py` is fine), you'll want to have a variable named `TX_MANIFEST` that is assigned a `ThreatExchangeExtensionManifest` object.
 From there, simply list all the objects that you've implemented.

 ```
 # maybe in __init__.py...